kuryla/ml-peg-omol/docs/source/developer_guide/get_started.rst

 including creating or updating a `lockfile <https://docs.astral.sh/uv/concepts/projects/sync/>`_, a universal resolution that is `portable across platforms <https://docs.astral.sh/uv/concepts/resolution/#universal-resolution>`_.

-When developing for ``mlip-testing``, it is usually recommended to use project commands, as described in `Getting started`_ rather than using ``uv pip install`` to modify the project environment manually.
+When developing for ``ml-peg``, it is usually recommended to use project commands, as described in `Getting started`_ rather than using ``uv pip install`` to modify the project environment manually.

 .. tip::